pandoc-scholar/pandoc-scholar/README.md

 Metadata Features
 -----------------

-Pandoc scholar supports additional functionality via metadata fields.
-Most notably, the augmentation of articles with author and affiliation data, which is essential for academic publishing, is greatly simplified when using pandoc scholar.
+Pandoc-scholar supports additional functionality via metadata fields.
+Most notably, the augmentation of articles with author and affiliation data, which is essential for academic publishing, is greatly simplified when using pandoc-scholar.

 ### Authors and affiliations